Gerard Quinn

+Life

-He is a graduate of University College, Galway.
-He was called to the Irish Bar in 1983.
+Quinn was a graduate of University College, Galway and he was called to the Irish Bar in 1983.
 He was awarded a masters (LLM) and doctorate in law (SJD) from Harvard Law School.
-He is a global authority on international and comparative disability law and policy.
+He is an authority on comparative disability law and policy.

-In October, 2020, Quinn was appointed by the United Nations Human Rights Council as the UN Special Rapporteur on the Rights of Persons with Disabilities.
-Following Quinn's appointment, his ideas on the importance of disability law and policy have been disseminated by Open Society Foundations, the European Network on Independent Living, and elsewhere.
+In October, 2020, Quinn was appointed by the United Nations Human Rights Council as the second UN Special Rapporteur on the Rights of Persons with Disabilities.
+He succeeded the founding rapporteur Catalina Devandas Aguilar of Costa Rica.
+Following Quinn's appointment, his ideas on the importance of disability law and policy have been disseminated by Open Society Foundations, the European Network on Independent Living.
+He was succeeded as rapporteur by the Egyptian parliamentarian Heba Hagrass.